YevheniiKovryzhenko/PX4_SIMULINK_IO_Framework/README.md

   * cubepilot_cubeorange_default as your "Build Target" (should be the default).
   * Keep the default startup script (I recommend completely erasing the SD card if you have it).
 * Prepare your hardware now:
   * Remove the SD card, and format it (FAT32).
-You can keep it unplugged until you have completed all the installation steps below (SD card is not needed until you start configuring the firmware through QGC).
+You can keep it unplugged until you have completed all the installation steps below (an SD card is not needed until you start configuring the firmware through QGC).
   * Do a factory reset for your Pixhawk Cube Orange and flush it with the default PX4 firmware (you should use the most recent stable release, which is the default in QGC).